 Supporting women struggling to raise children alone without the presence of the other parent following separation, divorce and domestic violence to reduce child vulnerability, poverty and homelessness.

-Many estranged wives wish to institute an action against their husbands to get them to fulfill their legal obligation to support the children financially but cannot afford to go to court.
+Many estranged wives wish to institute legal action against their husbands to get them fulfil their legal obligations to support the children financially but cannot afford to go to court.
 Going to court can be costly.
-Under the law, a child has a right to maintenance from their parents and action can be taken by the residential parent to claim maintenance for their children.

 Legal information, assistance and services for custodial parents access financial support.
 You get help to resolve child maintenance disputes, access child maintenance services, know your rights and responsibilities.